Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites

 \subsubsection{Load-displacement analysis}

-The test results are illustrated in the form of load-displacement curves in \cref{fig_exp_load_displacement} and their maximum (or critical) loads $P_\text{max}$ are tabulated in \Cref{tab_exp}.
-The load-displacement data were intended to analyze the fracture energy of the specimen material and validate the global fracture behaviors simulated by numerical models.
-It needs to be noted that the horizontal testing configuration of the psylotech \textmu TS testing system (see \cref{fig_expsetup_2D}) required small preloads (around $40$ N) to keep the specimens in the fixtures prior to the tests and thus the load-displacement curves of the Size-1 and Size-2 specimens (see \cref{fig_exp_load_displacement_a,fig_exp_load_displacement_b}) begin at the preloads.
-In \cref{fig_exp_load_displacement_d}, the experimental data are plotted together to demonstrate the impact of geometric scaling on global fracture behaviors.
-The larger scaling factors led to higher $P_\text{max}$ than the smaller ones (i.e., the Size-3 set showed higher maximum loads than the Size-1 and Size-2 sets), while $P_\text{max}$ did not proportionally increase with an increase in the scaling factor.
-This size effect phenomenon will be explored in \Cref{sec:exp_results_global_size_effect}.
+The test results are illustrated in the form of load-displacement ($P$-$\delta$) curves in \cref{fig_loading_curves}.
+The load-displacement data were intended to analyze the fracture energy of the specimen material and validate the global fracture behaviors simulated by the numerical models.
+It needs to be noted that the horizontal testing configuration of the 2D microscopic DIC system (see \cref{fig_expsetup_a}) required small preloads (around $40$ N) to keep the specimens in the fixtures prior to the tests.
+Thus, the load-displacement curves of the Size-1 and Size-2 specimens (see \cref{fig_loading_curves_a,fig_loading_curves_b}) begin at the preloads.
+In \cref{fig_loading_curves_d}, all the experimental data are plotted together to demonstrate the impact of geometric scaling on global fracture behaviors.

-Using the load-displacement data, the LEFM fracture energies $G_\text{f,LEFM}^\text{(II)}$ of the specimens were estimated based on the compliance calibration methods described in the ASTM D7905/D7905M-19e1 testing manual.
-The superscript in $G_\text{f,LEFM}^\text{(II)}$ indicates the fracture mode of the property and will consistently be used for other fracture properties in this paper.
-For compliance calibration, the initial crack length $a_0$ was slightly decreased and increased to $a_1$ and $a_2$, respectively.
-The compliance crack lengths are tabulated for the three size sets in \Cref{tab_dimension}.

-For completeness, some of the key equations in the manual are described here.
-Compliance calibration coefficients, labeled $A$ and $m$, are experimentally determined using a linear regression analysis of the compliance test data as shown below

-where $a_i$ and $C_i$ ($i=0,1,2$) are the crack lengths and corresponding compliance measurements, respectively.
-Using the coefficients, the fracture energy $G_\text{f,LEFM}^\text{(II)}$ of the material is calculated by

-where $P_\text{max}$ is the maximum load observed from the fracture tests with the initial crack length $a_0$.
-Additionally, the effective flexural moduli $\bar{E}_\text{1f}$ is given by